immmdreza/pixelart/README.md

 ## Where?

 1. For now we're focusing on creating images and make it as smooth as possible.
 But there're more to do.
-2. Generating pixel animations (More likely).
+2. Generating pixel animations (Most likely).
 3. Add some interactivity maybe?!
 (Not sure about this, must be so hard).

 ## License